Associate Professor Jacy Ippolito, Chairperson

 The Department also offers a new concentration in Educational Studies with a focus in Community Education.
 This focus area is designed for students who wish to work as educators and interpreters in settings such as museums, wildlife sanctuaries, the National Park Service, other historical sites, and after-school programs.

 Finally, the Secondary and Higher Education Department houses M.Ed. programs in School Counseling and Higher Education-Student Affairs, along with MAT (Master of Arts in Teaching) programs in English, Chemistry, History, Mathematics, and Spanish.
 The higher education program is designed for those seeking a career in student affairs at the post-secondary level.
 A Certificate program in Teacher Leadership is available for educators who want to take a leadership role in a school setting.
 Our CAGS (Certificate of Advanced Graduate Study) program in Educational Leadership is available to students who have already completed a master’s degree and wish to seek licensure as school administrators.

-All students seeking to enter the integrated bachelor’s/master’s degree programs in the Arts & Sciences will complete a Teacher Education minor as part of their combined program.
-For more information on the minor requirements view the relevant content area program page or visit the program page for the Teacher Education minor.
-The minor is only open to students majoring in English, History, Mathematics, Art, Physical Education and Theatre and application to the minor will be completed as part of the application to the combined undergraduate/graduate degree program.
+All students seeking to enter the integrated bachelor’s/master’s degree programs in the Arts & Sciences will complete either a Teacher Education major or minor as part of their combined program.
+For more information on the major/minor requirements view the relevant content area program page or visit the program page for the Teacher Education major/minor.
+The major/minor is only open to students majoring in English, History, Mathematics, Art, Physical Education and Theatre and application to the major/minor will be completed as part of the application to the combined undergraduate/graduate degree program.

 Educational Studies Minor

 The Educational Studies minor consists of five (5) courses (15 credits) in Education, selected with the approval of the Chair of the Department.
 The minor is available to students in any major.

 To review the School of Education Practicum Failure Policy, visit the Academic Policies section of the catalog.